 Krishna Kanth Nakka

 Before joining EPFL in 2017, I spent two years at Samsung Research Bangalore working on mobile camera algorithms.
-Prior to that, I graduated from the Department of Electrical Engineering at IIT Kharagpur in 2015 with a Dual degree (Masters and Bachelors).
+Prior to that, I graduated from the Department of Electrical Engineering at IIT Kharagpur in 2015 with a dual degree (Master’s and Bachelor’s).
+During my undergraduate years, I interned at the University of Alberta, the University of Queensland, and Philips Research.

 Research

-teaser A unified framework for keypoint-based multi-person pose detection, tracking and re-identification for team sport analysis
+A unified framework for keypoint-based multi-person pose detection, tracking and re-identification for team sport analysis

 Krishna Kanth Nakka